Assignment 3c: Art/Artifact/Design-Based Approaches (5%)

 2. Individually sketch a wide variety of ideas about how you could create the design artifact.
 Think about how it would be used, what information it would present, what would cause the information to be presented, and how it could reveal information slowly over time through careful and thoughtful reflective interactions.
 The artifact should be aesthetically pleasing and meaningful in terms of the materials selected for it – this draws from traditions in art practice.
 The artifact should also be functional so that it can be used as needed.

 Focus first on divergence where you explore many different possible design ideas with your sketching, rather than small iterations on a single idea.
 Try for at least 20 different design ideas.
-Then, you can narrow your thinking to focus in on one or more core ideas.
+Then, you can narrow your thinking to focus in (convergence) and do 2-3 sketches on one or more core ideas.

 3. You will then work within a small group to share your ideas with each other and choose one specific artifact to design.
 As a group, you will then create a video prototype of the design.
 This means you will create a short video (less than 3 minutes) that showcases the design in some way.
 Think about presenting a scenario around the artifact.

-You need to submit paper copies of your sketches and then the final video prototype.
+You need to submit paper copies of your divergent and convergent sketches and then the final video prototype.
 Email the URL to the video so it can be downloaded and played back.

 Assignments over the length limit will receive a penalty of 10% or only be graded up to the length limit, at the discretion of the instructor.

 - 2% Sketches and brainstorming: focus on providing a range of ideas (divergence) and then a core set of ideas (convergence)